‘Cosmopolitan’ Magazine Celebrates Woman Getting Cancer As Weight-Loss Secret, Internet Lashes Out

 On an interesting note, though, Business Insider also wrote an article on Simone Harbinson’s health scare, but the title focus is also about losing 44 pounds due to “meal prep,” and that she did it without hitting the gym.
 The site immediately goes into her health scare and cancer battle, but the title of the piece says nothing about it at all.

-As reported by The Boston Globe, the magazine has been trying to do a bit to save things but they haven’t actually commented publicly on the backlash.
-Still, the damage has been done and people are not going to forget about it.
+As reported by the Boston Globe, the magazine has been trying to do a bit to save face, but they haven’t actually commented publicly on the backlash.
+Still, the damage has been done, and people are not going to forget about it.

 “What’s my weight-loss secret?
 CANCER.” @Cosmopolitan, wyd? https://t.co/Ssr2xefMwz